The Ballad of Buster Scruggs

 This populist parable draws intriguing battle lines between the sexes, but then forgets what it was supposed to be fighting about.

 Radu Mihaileanu's update of Lysistrata with overtones of the Arab Spring never settles on a consistent tone; as a result, serious moments lack force and lighter moments feel hollow.

-Audience Reviews for The Source (La source des femmes)
+There are no featured reviews for The Source (La source des femmes) at this time.

 There are no approved quotes yet for this movie.